Latin American and Latinx Studies, Language Emphasis, Major

 b

-A number of specific LE core elective courses are suggested throughout this plan because they are courses from the English language LAS electives (of which you have to take at least 9 credits for the LAS Language Emphasis Major) that also help you meet your LE learning outcomes; choosing these courses will help you graduate sooner.
-However, you are free to choose any other course to meet these LE learning outcomes.
+A number of specific CGER courses are suggested throughout this plan because they are courses from the English language LAS electives (of which you have to take at least 9 credits for the LAS Language Emphasis Major) that also help you meet your CGER learning outcomes; choosing these courses will help you graduate sooner.
+However, you are free to choose any other course to meet these CGER learning outcomes.
+Inquire with the respective departments as to when each course is offered.

 c

-Suggested LAS elective for this LE outcome (S2): MATH 107 Mathematics in Latin American Cultures (S2).
+Suggested LAS elective for this CGER outcome (MQR): MATH 107.

 d